On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Distortion joint risk measures

-In the first subsection, we will establish a baseline and some axioms (i.e. properties) for multivariate joint risk measures.
-In the second subsection, we will construct (scalar) multivariate distortion joint risk measures.
-After their fundamental properties are investigated, we then axiomatically characterize them.
-Based on the representations for multivariate distortion joint risk measures, the third subsection is devoted to the construction of a vector-valued multivariate distortion joint risk measure, as well as the study of its properties.
+In the first subsection, we will propose some axioms (i.e. properties) for joint risk measures.
+In the second subsection, we will establish (scalar) distortion joint risk measures for non-negative random vectors.
+After their fundamental properties have been investigated, we axiomatically characterize them.
+Based on the representations for distortion joint risk measures, the third subsection is devoted to the construction of a vector-valued distortion joint risk measure, as well as the study of its properties.

-Since financial agents would more concern the losses of positions, throughout this and next sections, we focus on the case of non-negative portfolios.
-For the case of general portfolios, we will briefly make an address in the Appendix.
-The proofs of all the main results of this section will be postponed to Section 5.
+For the sake of presenting the main results, the proofs of all main results of this section will be postponed to Appendix A.1.
+Although we concentrate on joint risk measures for multiple insurance risks (i.e. for $\sX^d_+$), the joint risk measures are also applicable for multiple financial risks.
+Therefore, in the Appendix A.3, we will briefly make an address about joint risk measures for general random vectors (i.e. for $\sX^d$).